brenda-castillobrais/Portfolio_management_with_R/README.md

 # portfolio_management_with_R
 In this exercise I apply three key methodologies widely used in Finance:
-1. A GJR-GARCH model for conditional volatility with unconditional mean and a Hansen's (1994) Skewed-t dostribution for the errors.
+1. A GJR-GARCH model for conditional volatility with unconditional mean and a Hansen's (1994) Skewed-t distribution for the errors.
 2. A C-Vine copula model for dependence.
 3. Portfolio optimization problem as in Rockafellar and Uryasev (2000), using real financial data.